dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-10-data-preprocessing.md

 import pandas as pd
 df = pd.DataFrame({'numbers': [ 1,2,3, 99]})
 ```
 Our assumption here was that 99 is an outlier.
 We can define outliers as those values outside of `[Q1-1.5⋅IQR,Q3+1.5⋅IQR]`.
-Here IRQ is the `Q3-Q1`.
+Here IQR is the `Q3-Q1`.

 > Clipping outliers is also called **winsorization** or **anomaly removal**.

 To protect models from outliers, we can clip outlier values between two chosen values, usually the max and min values for a feature.

-One another technique is to set them to NaN.
+Another technique is to set them to NaN.
 In some cases we may ignore the records holding outliers.

 ### Preprocessing: rank transform